-The Difference Between ICF Accreditation And ICF Membership
+The Difference Between ICF Credential And ICF Membership

 icf membership

 The International Coaching Federation (ICF) is a professional organisation which offers a multitude of services to professional coaches.
-Two of these services are the accreditations and the membership.
+Two of these services are the credentials and the membership.
 Participants of our coach training programmes often ask about the difference between the two.
+In this article, we will talk about what they are so you can choose which one is for you.

 KEY INFORMATION TO START WITH

-• The ICF accreditation and the ICF membership are not compulsory to practice as a coach.
+• The ICF credential and the ICF membership are not compulsory to practice as a coach.

-• Being an ICF membership is not mandatory to apply and receive an ICF accreditation.
+• Being an ICF member is not mandatory to apply and receive an ICF credential.

-• One can become a member of the ICF without applying to an ICF accreditation.
+• One can become a member of the ICF without applying for an ICF credential.

-The ICF offers 3 levels of accreditation for coaches, which we have covered in this article.
-As the biggest professional coaching organisation in the world, the ICF accreditations (ACC, PCC and MCC) are seen by many in the industry and beyond as the gold standard of coaching.
-They are not the only coach accreditations (EMCC is another great accrediting body for coaches) but they certainly are the most popular.
+The ICF offers 3 levels of credential for coaches, which we have covered in this article.
+As the biggest professional coaching organisation in the world, the ICF ACC, PCC and MCC credential are seen by many in the industry and beyond as the gold standard of coaching.
+They are not the only coaching credentials (EMCC is another great accrediting body for coaches) but they certainly are the most popular.

 It should be renewed every 3 years.